cyrkaade/puzzle8/client/README.md

-Puzzle8 - use your infinity creativity and deduction!
+sherlck. - use your infinity creativity and deduction!